 Ancora is billed as Peruvian cuisine, chef is Ricardo Valverde (formerly of Blue Water Café in Yaletown) assisted by sushimeister Yoshi Tabo.
 The menu is 90% seafood.

 They have done a charming seductive redecoration of the already-spectacular crescent–shaped False Creek waterfront space.
-Even in November there’s no problem imagining a summer dinner on the patio surrounded by huge white boats moored 20 meters away.
+Even in November there’s no problem imagining a summer dinner on the patio surrounded by huge white boats you can almost reach out and touch.
 The feeling is light in colour and texture, really a classy and comforting dining room.